APPLIANCE REPAIR : SCHEDULING + PARTS FOLLOW-UP SYSTEM

 Structured

-The Rage Number captures the measurable leak.
-The Vibration Tax is everything the owner, dispatcher, and techs carry because the front door still feels fragile.
+The calculator captures the measurable leak.
+The stress cost is everything you, the dispatcher, and the techs carry because the front door still feels fragile.

-It is the owner wondering how a full phone line can still turn into weak days.
+It is you wondering how a full phone line can still turn into weak days.
 It is dispatch working around vague jobs and last-minute holes.
 It is techs driving to weaker tickets while good jobs quietly booked elsewhere.

 That hidden cost is why appliance-repair teams can feel constantly busy and still under-protected.
 The effort is real.
 The system is what is leaking.